-MD/PhD Program Keck School of Medicine of USC 1975 Zonal Avenue KAM 108 Los Angeles, CA 90089-9023 Tel: (323) 442-2965 Fax: (323) 442-2318 Email: mdphdpgm@usc.edu
+MD/PhD Program Keck School of Medicine of USC 1975 Zonal Avenue KAM 103 Los Angeles, CA 90089-9023

-All policies related to the MD/PhD program are outlined in the MD/PhD Program Handbook.
+Tel: (323) 442-2965 Fax: (323) 442-2318

+Email: mdphdpgm@usc.edu

 The Financial Aid Office is required to adjust aid eligibility to reflect the lower cost of attendance while the student is completing PhD requirements.
 In addition, students are not eligible for the higher Direct Unsubsidized Loan limits while they are exclusively enrolled in coursework for the PhD.
 Students who are applying for financial aid should notify the Financial Aid Office prior to the start of their PhD coursework.
 Failure to notify the Financial Aid Office may result in reduction of aid and the need to pay back loans borrowed in excess of aid eligibility.